 What’s CelticFest Mississippi and why do you do it?

 CelticFest Mississippi is the main outgrowth of the Celtic Heritage Society’s mission to promote awareness and appreciation of the Celtic nations music, dance, and culture in Mississippi and the region.
-It’s gotten to be quite an event!

 When is CelticFest Mississippi?

-Where is does CelticFest Mississippi take place?
+Where does CelticFest Mississippi take place?

 Our festival takes place on the grounds of the Mississippi Agricultural and Forestry Museum in Jackson, MS. It’s state property, is wheelchair accessible, and is an idyllic spot.
 We can help you get directions here.
+All museum buildings are open until 5:00 pm on festival day and included in your admission price.

 What if it rains?
 CelticFest is a festival, so it’s outdoors, right?